-Osteosarcoma is the most common type of cancer that starts in the bone.
-Most osteosarcomas occur in children and young adults.
+Osteosarcoma is the most common type of cancer that starts in the bone.7 Most osteosarcomas occur in children and young adults.
 Teenagers are the most commonly affected age group, but osteosarcoma can occur at any age.
 It usually develops in areas where the bone is growing quickly, such as near the ends of the long bones, especially around the knee and sometimes the shoulder.
-The U.S. five-year relative survival rate is about 67%, depending on whether the tumor has spread and how it responds to treatment.
+The U.S. five-year relative survival rate is about 66%, depending on whether the tumor has spread and how it responds to treatment.

-Ewing's family of tumors (EFT) accounts for about 1% of all childhood cancers.
-EFT is a group of cancers that start in the bones or nearby soft tissue that share some common features.
+The Ewing family of tumors (EFT) accounts for about 2% of all childhood cancers.8 EFT is a group of cancers that start in the bones or nearby soft tissue that share some common features.
 They can occur at any age, but these tumors are most common in early teenage years.
-U.S. five-year survival is 68%.
+U.S. five-year survival is 69%.

 The exact cause of most osteosarcomas is not known.
 The risk of osteosarcoma is highest during the teenage "growth spurt", suggesting a relationship between rapid bone growth and risk of tumor formation.
 People who were treated with radiation, especially at a young age, for another cancer have a higher risk of later developing osteosarcoma.
-Certain non-cancerous bone diseases, such as Paget disease of bone and multiple hereditary osteochondromas, increase the risk for developing osteosarcoma.
-Also at an increased risk are children with Li-Fraumeni syndrome or retinoblastoma.
+Certain non-cancerous bone diseases, such as Paget disease of the bone and hereditary multiple osteochondromas, increase the risk for developing osteosarcoma.
+Also at an increased risk are children with retinoblastoma, Li-Fraumeni syndrome, or Rothmund-Thomson syndrome.
 Studies of children with EFT have not found risk factors linked to radiation, chemicals, or any other environmental exposures.
+Nor is EFT passed along within families.
 Scientists have found few factors related to the risk of developing EFT.
-EFT occurs most often in the white population and is extremely rare among African Americans and Asian Americans.
+EFT occurs most often in the white population and is rare among African Americans and Asian Americans.
 The reason is not known.